HamzaAzeem/myWebsite/README.md

 myWebsite
 =========

 Just put together some HTML5 and CSS code for a portfolio-type website.
-I really wanted to add some Javascript (jQuery and AngularJS) but found no need to (yet).

-Status: In progress
+**Status: In progress**

 Working pages: 5
   - Home